HNoMS Sæl: Attempted defence of Bergen

 In the morning of 8 April 1940, on the eve of the German invasion of Norway, Sæl was docked at the Marineholmen naval base in Bergen between patrol missions.
 By 02:30 on 9 April she had finished coaling, having been ordered to make war preparations the previous day, and moved south towards her blocking position in the Lerøy area in the approaches to Bergen.
 Due to a lack of information as the position of the intruding German forces she sailed on a collision course with the German Kampfgruppe 3.
 When the German ships were spotted by Sæl they were at such close range that the Norwegians had to make evasive manoeuvres to avoid a collision and were unable to launch a torpedo.
 As the Kriegsmarine ships passed her at only 10–15 metres distance, Sæl turned around and gave chase in the hope of catching up with the Germans and get within range for a torpedo shot.
 As dawn was soon approaching Sæl's commander, Fenrik (Ensign) L. Gulbrandsen, decided to disengage and temporarily place his ship in cover behind the Bratholmen islet.

 Hardangerfjord

 After Bergen was seized by German forces on 9 April, Sæl relocated to the Hardangerfjord to continue fighting the German invasion.
-She arrived at Uskedal in Kvinnherad on 12 April, and on 17 April helped a prize crew led by Fenrik Schau from the Trygg class torpedo boat HNoMS Stegg escort the captured 6,567 ton iron ore laden German cargo ship Afrika into the port of Odda.
+She arrived at Uskedal in Kvinnherad Municipality on 12 April, and on 17 April helped a prize crew led by Fenrik Schau from the Trygg class torpedo boat HNoMS Stegg escort the captured 6,567 ton iron ore laden German cargo ship Afrika into the port of Odda.
 After being greeted with jubilation and singing by the local population at Odda, Sæl was ordered back to Uskedal that same evening.
 At Uskedal Sæl formed the Hardangerfjord Naval District (Hardangerfjord Sjøforsvarsavsnitt) together with the minelayer Tyr and five patrol boats.